chycs7747/ECG_APP/README.md

 ### etc

-ECG 키트 연동 어플리케이션 제작 프로젝트 개발 계획서.pdf : ECG Kit Interworking Application Production Project Development Plan
+ECG project plan.pdf : ECG Kit Interworking Application Production Project Development Plan
 ECG Kit App Development Final Presentation.pptx : This is a pptx file that summarizes the explanations and principles of our ecg app.